 This mistake can have you losing hours at work; spending money on incorrect medical treatments; missing out on important family and social events; feeling emotionally, mentally, and physically distressed; and ultimately costing you your health, possibly even your life.
 That’s why you need an experienced attorney.
 We will fight for you when you cannot fight for yourself.

 Depending on the severity of your injury or illness, your lawsuit may take time as we thoroughly investigate and review your medical records, as well as any other details of your case so that we can offer a compelling lawsuit.
 We will also gather evidence surrounding the liable care provider to use against them, and communicate with courts and insurance companies.
 While this may take months, our diligent attorneys won’t stop working until your case is resolved in a favorable manner.

-If you believe you have suffered harm from a misdiagnosis, you should contact Wilt & Associates today.
+If you believe you have suffered harm from a misdiagnosis, you should contact Wilt Injury Lawyers today.
 We specialize in medical malpractice lawsuits, and have secured millions in settlements for our clients.
 We want to help you.
 To schedule a free consultation, please call us or fill out our contact form.
 We maintain offices in Lexington and Louisville, and proudly serve clients throughout Kentucky.